TkrUdagawa/website/source/en/tutorial/classifier_java.rst

  1. How to connect to Jubatus Server

-  Connect to Jubatus Server (Row 32).
+  Connect to Jubatus Server (Line 32).
   Setting the IP addr, RPC port of Jubatus Server, the unique name for task identification in Zookeeper and the value of request timeout.

  2. Prepare the learning data

-  Make a dataset for the data to be learnt (Row 34-43).
+  Make a dataset for the data to be learnt (Line 34-43).

   The dataset is input into the train() method in ClassifierClient, for the learning process.
 The figure below shows the structure of the data being leant.